adriensamson/adriensamson.github.io/resume.md

 ### School

-[École Centrale Lyon](http://www.ec-lyon.fr) promotion 2010, option Computing and Communication
+[École Centrale Lyon](http://www.ec-lyon.fr) year of 2010, specialized in Computing and Communication